-The adult leaders of White Stag Sierra are all volunteers.
-Some attended the program as a child, and some have children attending the program today.
-Some of their children are in college but they love the impact White Stag has on youth!
-Out adult leaders have a combined total of over 300 years of service to the organization.
+The adult leaders of White Stag Sierra are all trained volunteers.
+Some first attended the program as a youth, and some have children attending the program today.
+They all love the impact White Stag has on youth!
+Our adult leaders have a combined total of over 300 years of service to the organization.
 Why do they keep coming back?
 Read on.

 Mark Weyland, Program Director

 Mark first attended White Stag in 1980 as a candidate in Phase 1 Patrol Member Development.
 He was preceded by his two older brothers who had also been candidates and served on youth staff.
 He attended all three phases and in 1983 was selected to serve on Phase 1 youth staff.
 His leadership skills were quickly recognized and in his first year on staff he was given the Silver Stag award for his outstanding contributions to the program.
 He then served on Phase 2 and then Phase 3 youth staff in 1985 and 1986-89.

 After receiving his Eagle rank and graduating from high school, Mark worked as an adult staff member on Phase 3 for two years.
 Mark attended Saint Mary’s College and graduated with a BA in English.
 He spent five years in Japan teaching conversational English and ESL at a technical university before opening Pegasus English school with a Japanese partner.

 When he returned to the United States, he attended graduate school in English Literature.
 In 1998 he founded JA Design and Construction, Inc which he is the president and CEO.
 When he married and his son became old enough to enter Scouting, Mark became an adult leader and later Scoutmaster of his son’s troop.
 He then followed his son into White Stag.
 Mark served on the staff of White Stag Monterey from 2011 to 2016.
 He joined White Stag Sierra as leader of Phase 3 Troop Leadership Development in 2017.